JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

 This calls ``source_components::test_extrap_stokes_all_models``, which calls ``source_components::extrapolate_Stokes``, which handles extrapolating a the flux density of component to a given set of frequencies.
-This covers all types of flux behaviours (currently POWER_LAW, CURVED_POWER_LAW, and LIST types for Stokes I, and POWER_LAW, CURVED_POWER_LAW, POLARISATION FRACTION for linear and circular polarisation).
+This covers all types of flux behaviours.
+Currently that POWER_LAW, CURVED_POWER_LAW, and LIST types for Stokes I, and POWER_LAW, CURVED_POWER_LAW, POLARISATION FRACTION, LIST, for linear and circular polarisation.
+Linear polarisation also has a P_LIST type, where a list of polarised fluxes are given, which are still used in conjunction with an RM.
+The LIST for linear polarisation requires two separate lists for Q and U.

-Six components of each type of Stokes I flux behaviour are tested, each with randomly assigned values (these values are generated using the script ``WODEN/cmake_testing/source_components/write_test_extrap_stokes_header.py``).
+Five components of each type of Stokes I flux behaviour are tested, each with randomly assigned values (these values are generated using the script ``WODEN/cmake_testing/source_components/write_test_extrap_stokes_header.py``).
 For the LIST flux types, each list has a random number of entries, as well as each list entry begin given a random flux.
-Every component is also assigned random polarisation models for linear and circular polarisation.
+Every component is also assigned random polarisation model for linear and circular polarisation.

 The values are copied into a ``source_t`` struct, passed through the ``CUDA`` code, and extrapolated to 100 frequencies between 50 and 300 MHz.
 The outputs